5agado/personal-optimization-hub/README.md

     anki-gen -i <input_xlsx_path> -o <output_dir> --process-excel

 See `anki-gen -h` for a complete usage description

+### Latex in ANKI
+Need some setup in order to view Latex in Anki on MacOS.
+Overall is about installing Latex and dvipng.
+See also [here](https://apple.stackexchange.com/questions/224784/issues-with-anki-and-basictex).

+To define Latex content in a card just wrap it in the following way:

+    [latex]\begin{displaymath}your_content\end{displaymath}[/latex]

 ## Keylogger
 Utility to log and analyze keyboard and mouse events.